hyperledger/iroha-2-docs/src/index.md

 Before you begin this tutorial you will need:

 - [git](https://githowto.com/)
-- [A working Rust toolchain](https://www.rust-lang.org/learn/get-started): cargo, rust v1.57 and up\*
+- [A working Rust toolchain](https://www.rust-lang.org/learn/get-started): cargo, rust v1.57 and up [^1]
 - [Docker](https://docs.docker.com/get-docker/)
 - [Docker compose](https://docs.docker.com/compose/)

+[^1]: If you’re having issues with installing rust compatible with our code (2021 edition), please consult the troubleshooting section.

 This tutorial will cover Iroha 2 in: